 - BIOL 130, 131L Biology I (F7).
 Recommended for the Fall semester, 1st year. - BIOL 140, 141L Biology II.
-Recommended for the Spring semester, 1st year. - PSYC 150 Foundational Issues of Psychology (F8).
+Recommended for the Spring semester, 1st year. - PSYC 150 Introduction to Psychological Science (F8).
 Recommended for the Fall or Spring semester, 1st year. - CHEM 120, 120L Foundations of Chemistry (F7).
 Recommended for second year. - PHIL 330 Philosophy & Neuroscience (F1) or PHIL 340 Philosophy & Cognitive Science (F1 pending).
 Recommended for second year.
 These are not required for all majors, but are options within a list of breadth courses, from which 2 courses are required. - PSYC 211 or MATH 211 Statistics.
-Recommended for second year, or even first year if students have room in their schedules.

-If students take PSYC 150 in Fall semester, they can take NEUR 270 in Spring semester.
-Otherwise, we strongly recommend that students take NEUR 270 in their second year, preferably in the Fall semester.
-It is also advisable to take PSYC 211 or MATH 211 in their second year.
+Recommended for second year, or even first year if students have room in their schedules. - NEUR 270: We recommend that students take BIOL130&140, as well as PSYC150 before taking NEUR270.
+However; BIOL140 can also be taken concurrently.
+For instance, if students take BIOL130 and PSYC 150 in the Fall semester, they can take BIOL140 and NEUR 270 in the Spring semester.
+Otherwise, we strongly recommend that students take NEUR 270 in their second year, preferably in the Fall semester, as having this course will aid them with upper level depth courses.

-Students can also start taking their Neuroscience depth courses (BIOL 375/376, PSYC 344/345) in their second year after having completed the introductory course requirements.
-NEUR 270 is not a prerequisite to these courses but is helpful.
+Students may also start taking their Neuroscience depth courses (BIOL 375/376, PSYC 344/345) in their second year after having completed the introductory course requirements.
+Having NEUR 270 before taking depth courses is not a prerequisite but is advisable.